codepath/android_guides/Working-with-the-Soft-Keyboard.md

 See the [EditText documentation](http://developer.android.com/reference/android/widget/TextView.html#attr_android%3aimeActionLabel) for a more detailed look at `imeOptions`.

+## Configuring the Soft Keyboard Mode

+The soft keyboard can be configured for each activity within the `AndroidManifest.xml` file using the [android:windowSoftInputMode](http://developer.android.com/guide/topics/manifest/activity-element.html#wsoft) attribute to adjust both default visibility and also how the keyboard affects the UI when displayed.

-## Showing the Keyboard when Activity Starts
+### Showing the Keyboard when Activity Starts

 Although Android gives focus to the first text field in your layout when the activity starts, it does not show the soft keyboard.
 To show the keyboard when your activity starts, add the [android:windowSoftInputMode](http://developer.android.com/guide/topics/manifest/activity-element.html#wsoft) attribute to the `<activity>` element with the `"stateVisible"` value within the Android manifest.
 Check out [this guide](http://developer.android.com/training/keyboard-input/visibility.html#ShowOnStart) for more details.
+Within the `AndroidManifest.xml` file:

 ```xml
 <activity